Logo

 Solution 1 | Solution 2 | Solution 3

-Author's closing note: Music works fine as it is.
-This series of articles was written for fun, to provide a healthy perspective shift , to help you imagine what might have been, and what could be.
-Indeed what would make more sense.
+Author's closing note: Like the English language, music is needlessly complicated, nevertheless it works fine as it is.
+This series of articles was written for fun, to provide a healthy perspective shift, to help you imagine what might have been, and what could be, and indeed what would make more sense.
+And to make you feel less alone in that distant gnawing feeling that all is not right.

 Music theory is usually terrible dry.
 With rare exception it is poorly presented, and full of unsubstantiated self-substantiations.
-Terms are often introduced without before they are defined.
-And circular definitions abound.
-Many of those who write the reference materials and teach the classes would be quickly drummed out of the Enginerring department!
+Authors frequently introduce terms before they defining them.
+Circular definitions abound.
+And for these reason, many of those who write the reference materials and teach music classes would be quickly drummed out of the engineering or mathematics departments!

 The insular world of music theory deserves a good poke now and then.
 Satisfying to provoke thought by pointing out oddities, conventions, and by raising possibilities.
 And hopefully, by taking this jaunt into music fiction, you've restimulated what you know about actual music theory.

 I have no real intention of inspiring a musical insurrection.
-That would prove as difficult as trying to get the United States to drop the British weights and measures and adopt the metric system ... now, if I were to suggest any real change ... well, how about that getting on with metric system?
-I was hoping that would be a plank in Obama's election platform.
-Unfortunately most Americans think only a smattering of countries use that weird metric system.
+That would prove as difficult as trying to get the United States to drop the British Weights and Measures and adopt the metric system ... now, if I were to suggest any real change ... well, how about that getting on with metric system?
+I was hoping that would be a plank in Obama's election platform, but that bold move would have ruined him.

 More music fiction